Who Wants to be a Successful Homeschool Mom?!

 I know this choice has been the best for us.

-And to answer those two critical remark towards video schooling…here’s my thoughts:
+And to answer those two critical remarks towards video schooling… here are my thoughts:

 However, my kids have access to a teacher who has taught Geometry for 15 years and LOVES it.